War crimes in the Russo-Ukrainian war (2022–present): Beheading and mutilations

 In April 2023, two videos surfaced which appeared to show beheaded and mutilated Ukrainian soldiers.
 One video purportedly filmed by Wagner Group mercenaries showed the bodies of two Ukrainian soldiers next to a destroyed military vehicle, their heads and hands missing, with a voice commenting in Russian in the background.
 The second video appeared to show Russian soldiers decapitating a Ukrainian prisoner of war using a knife.
 The U.N.
 Human Rights Monitoring Mission in Ukraine said that "Regrettably, this is not an isolated incident."
+In May 2026, Ukraine's General Staff said that a Russian commander ordered the beheading of the bodies of two Ukrainian soldiers killed near Huliaipole and for them to be put on display.

+Perfidy

+During the Pokrovsk offensive, soldiers of the 68th Jaeger Brigade reported that Russian troops were disguising themselves as civilians to carry out sabotage and reconnaissance, as well as ambush Ukrainian troops, actions regarded as perfidy and considered a war crime under international law.

 Mistreatment of Russian POWs

 Torture of Russian POWs in Mala Rohan

 Captured Russian soldiers during the Battle of Sumy.

 According to a report by the UN High Commissioner for Human Rights (OHCHR), members of Ukrainian armed forces shot the legs of three captured Russian soldiers and tortured Russian soldiers who were wounded.
 The incident is likely to have occurred on the evening of 25 March 2022 in Mala Rohan, south-east of Kharkiv, in an area recently recaptured by Ukrainian troops, and was first reported following the publication on social media accounts of a video of unknown authorship between 27 and 28 March.
 One of the video's versions depicts a number of soldiers lying on the ground; many appear to be bleeding from leg wounds.
 Three prisoners are brought out of a vehicle and shot in the leg by someone off-camera.